cormas/cormas/README.md

 Some documentation (to be cleaned and reorganized) about Cormas is available on the Wiki here: https://github.com/cormas/documentation

-If you want to contribute to CORMAS please read: https://github.com/cormas/cormas/blob/master/CODE_OF_CONDUCT.md
+If you want to contribute to CORMAS please read: [Code of Conduct](https://github.com/cormas/cormas/blob/master/CODE_OF_CONDUCT.md)

 ## How to install Cormas